bitrise-io/bitrise/_docs/bitrise-yml-format-spec.md

 ## App properties

 - `envs` : configuration global environment variables list
+- `bitrise.io.stack` : the default stack for the given project
 - `title`, `summary` and `description` : metadata, for comments, tools and GUI.
   _Note: these meta properties can be used for permanent comments.
 Standard YML comments are not preserved when the YML is normalized, converted to JSON or otherwise